nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/json-marshalling.md

 {{/panel}}

 *   The `@Setup` annotation is here to define our object as a marshaller.
-*   The `mode = Instanciations.SINGLETON`&nbsp;parameter defines that the marshaller must be instanciated once.
+*   The `mode = Instanciations.SINGLETON` parameter defines that the marshaller must be instanciated once.
-*   The `priority = Priorities.REFERENCE`&nbsp;parameter defines it as the default one for the Product class.
+*   The `priority = Priorities.REFERENCE` parameter defines it as the default one for the Product class.
-*   The&nbsp;`AbstractJsonWriter` super-class is the Java-to-JSON Marshaller's base class (it has the `@Supports("application/json")` annotation).&nbsp;It helps to write the marshaller and to reuse the existing JSON marshalling.
+*   The `AbstractJsonWriter` super-class is the Java-to-JSON Marshaller's base class (it has the `@Supports("application/json")` annotation).
+It helps to write the marshaller and to reuse the existing JSON marshalling.

 ### Creating a JSON-to-Java Marshaller

-A JSON-to-Java marshaller must implement the&nbsp;`org.nuxeo.ecm.core.io.registry.Reader<EntityType>` class.
-It must have a&nbsp;`@Setup` annotation to register it as a marshaller and a `@Supports` annotation to specify the supported mimetype (JSON in our example).&nbsp;The Product class is a POJO, we can either use Jackson POJO marshalling capabilities or create a custom JSON marshalling.
+A JSON-to-Java marshaller must implement the `org.nuxeo.ecm.core.io.registry.Reader<EntityType>` class.
+It must have a `@Setup` annotation to register it as a marshaller and a `@Supports` annotation to specify the supported mimetype (JSON in our example).
+The Product class is a POJO, we can either use Jackson POJO marshalling capabilities or create a custom JSON marshalling.

 {{#> panel type='code' heading='Jackson POJO'}}